DPIRD-DMA/WheatbeltGroundCover/README.md

 ### Wheatbelt Groundcover
 Script 3) Preprocessing of multiband fractional groundcover imagery
-Script 4) Temporal summary of groundcover
-Script 5) Percent of landscape that is below/between/above a threshold
+Script 4) Percent of landscape that is below/between/above a threshold Script 5) Temporal summary of groundcover by season

 ### Secondary Statisic calculation
 Script 6) Calculate values for a Box and Whisker plot